 Study Session with Rabbi Busch

-On Yom Kippur, Rabbi Busch will lead an interactive discussion related to High Holy Day themes at 1:45 pm in the Straus Social Hall.
+On Yom Kippur, Rabbi Busch will lead an interactive discussion related to High Holy Day themes, 1:45 pm, in the Straus Social Hall.

-This year’s 2:45 pm Yom Kippur Afternoon Worship will include worship using a pilot edition of a planned new High Holy Day prayerbook, only at this one service.
+This year’s 2:45 pm Yom Kippur Afternoon Service will again include the pilot edition of a planned new High Holy Day prayerbook, only at this one service.
 Be part of the development of this new prayerbook.
-Also, Barry Schloss joins us as we continue our recent practice of having BHC congregants share personal reflections on the impact Judaism has had on their lives.
+Also, Howard Libit and Linda Speert join us as we continue our recent practice of having congregants share personal reflections on the impact Judaism has had on their lives.

-Join us at 4:30 pm for an interactive and creative program, for children accompanied by an adult, led by Director of Education Brad Cohen and Day School art teacher GiGi Lepski.
-Following, join the Congregation to hear the final shofar blasts.
+Join us at 4:30 pm for an interactive and creative program for children accompanied by an adult, led by Director of Education Brad Cohen.
+Afterwards, join the congregation in the Sanctuary to hear the final shofar blasts.

 Transportation to Temple Events